-Please note that the weight of this appliance is approximately 60kg (unpacked).
-Take care if the appliance needs to be lifted during installation - always use an appropriate method of lifting.
+Please note that this appliance is very heavy.
+Take care if the appliance needs to be lifted during installation always use an appropriate method of lifting.

 Do not attempt to move the cooker by pulling on the doors or handles.
 Open the door and grasp the frame of the cooker, taking care that the door does not shut on your fingers.